You woke up this morning with a big smile on your face.

 There are government restrictions on how and when you can access your superannuation account to ensure that your savings are waiting for you once you retire.

 Changes in regulations have given Australians the ability to ‘self-manage’ their super.
 No doubt you’ve heard the term SMSF (Self Managed Super Fund) thrown around.
 This provides new freedom to select alternative investment vehicles for your super money, such as purchasing property within your super fund.
-There are certain circumstances when this makes great financial sense, however, it depends largely on your individual financial position.
+There are certain circumstances when this makes sense; however, it depends largely on your individual position.

 7. Investment Strategy – Grass is Green Where You Water It

-If you’ve come to a point in your financial life that you have more money than you know what to do with, having your money sit in a savings account isn’t even be the best strategy.
+If you’ve come to a point where you have more money than you know what to do with, having your money sit in a savings account isn’t the best strategy for wealth creation.

 There is no guaranteed stock, real estate, or any other investment.
 Your investment strategy should be aligned with your risk tolerance, cash liquidity preferences, and time available.